rene/eve/pkg/installer/README.md

 In addition, it expects to have the following:

-* `mkimage-raw-efi` image available read-only at `/mkimage`.
-This is set in the [installer.yml](../../images/installer.yml.in) file.
-It uses it to launch `make-raw`, in order to write to the target installation disk.
 * `/bits/rootfs.img` - the rootfs image to install.
 This is set in the [installer.yml](../../images/installer.yml.in) file.
 * `/bits/persist.img` - the persist image to install.
 This is set in the [installer.yml](../../images/installer.yml.in) file.